math3ussdl/react-courses/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+clone this git [repo](https://github.com/math3ussdl/adonis-jwt-auth) to call the REST API or make yourself!

 The page will reload if you make edits.\
 You will also see any lint errors in the console.